-What To Watch And What's At Stake In The Alabama Senate Race
+What To Watch For And What's At Stake In The Alabama Senate Race

-Election Day is finally here in the Alabama Senate race.
+Election Day is finally here in Alabama's U.S. Senate race.

 Voters are deciding between Democrat Doug Jones, a former prosecutor, and Roy Moore, the former state Supreme Court chief justice.
 Moore, popular with evangelicals in the state, has been embroiled in controversy.
 Multiple women have accused Moore of sexual misconduct and assault; many of them were teenagers at the time they say the misconduct took place.
 Moore denies any wrongdoing.